zupta/slate/source/includes/_create.md

 async | boolean| for real time orders false and true if order need to generated in background gst_number | character| gst number for tax purposes pickup_type | character | Acceptable values: "WH" (for warehouse pickup) / "SL" (for seller pickup [marketplace]).
 This value is passed to EcomExpress only vendor_code | character | (optional) vendor code of pickup location.
 If this field is not provided, Clickpost will generate vendor code for the pickup location.
-For Ecom Express this field is passed to them as pickup_location_code to create location tagging is_fragile | boolean | true if shipment is fragile.
+For Ecom Express this field is passed to them as "pickup_location_code" to create location tagging.
+For Delhivery this field is passed in the API field 'pickup_location["name"]'.
+For XpressBees, this field is passed in their API field "PickupVendorCode". is_fragile | boolean | true if shipment is fragile.
 Default false.
 [Currently used only for eKart APIs] is_dangerous | boolean | true if shipment is dangerous/liquid.
 Default false.
 [Currently used only for eKart APIs]